 The Center for Integrated Molecular Brain Imaging (Cimbi) has recently come to conclusion of its funding period from the Lundbeck Foundation.
 Therefore the 10-year (2006-15) long initiative was celebrated at an excellent 3-day closing symposium in September 2015, supported by and held at the Royal Danish Society for Sciences and Humanities.
 A few photos from the symposium can be seen to the right.

 After 2015, Cimbi will continue as an action confined to the radioligand development work (former Platform 1) and the name of Cimbi will still be associated with the established Cimbi Database and Biobank which have been internationally recognised as unique and rich sources for researchers with particular focus on neurobiological research questions related to the serotonergic transmitter system.

-The overall aim of Cimbi is to uncover basic questions regarding interindividual differences in behavior and personality in healthy people with a particular emphasis on phenotypical variations that are likely to be causally related to variations in the serotonergic transmitter system.
+The overall aim of Cimbi has been to uncover basic questions regarding interindividual differences in behavior and personality in healthy people with a particular emphasis on phenotypical variations that are likely to be causally related to variations in the serotonergic transmitter system.
 Individual differences in trait effect and personality are for a large part genetically determined and they are critical in shaping complex human behavior, social interplay and also in overcoming challenges from the ever-changing environments.
 Such individual differences may also serve as important predictors of vulnerability to neuropsychiatric disorders, including depression, anxiety and memory disorders.

-The members of Cimbi's steering group are:
+The members of the Cimbi-II steering group were:

 The Cimbi center manager is: